The Industry Sends Its Message

 “I don’t think for him it was a natural association between infrastructure and the apartment industry,” Inman says.
 “So, when we were talking about those things, we had to make those connections to make it relevant.
 But once we started pointing out those connections, it started to click.”

-Cybersecurity was another issue where Lobby Day participants needed to explain the significance to the apartment industry.
+Cybersecurity was another issue where Lobby Day participants needed to explain the apartment industry’s significance.

-After explaining the situation to Clyburn’s aide, Scott think he understands the issue.
+After explaining the situation to Clyburn’s aide, Scott thinks he understands the issue.

 Explaining complicated issues is only part of the benefit of Lobby Day.
 It can also help the industry to stand out.

-Julie Fosco, Integral Management Company, Milwaukee, and Milwaukee-based Apartment Owners and Managers Association Executive Director Chris Ruditys met with Wisconsin Senators Ron Johnson (R) and Tammy Baldwin (D).
+Julie Fosco, Integral Management Company, Milwaukee, and Milwaukee-based Apartment Owners and Managers Association Executive Director Chris Ruditys met with Wisconsin Senators Ron Johnson and Tammy Baldwin.

-The importance of face-to-face meetings on the Hill was reinforced for Ruditys when he learned during his meeting with Johnson that the senator’s office received more than 650,000 pieces of mail last year after receiving only 250,000 in 2015.
+The importance of face-to-face meetings on the Hill was reinforced to Ruditys when he learned during his meeting with Johnson that the senator’s office receives more than 650,000 pieces of mail last year after receiving only 250,000 in 2015.

 By having in-person meetings, the industry’s message does not get lost in those thousands of pieces of mail.